dibakarbera01/dibakarbera01/README.md

-- 👋 Hi, I’m @dibakarbera01
+- 👋 Hi, I’m Dibakar Bera
-- 👀 I’m interested in ..Web Development and Data Science
+- 👀 I’m interested in ..Full stack web Development and Data Science
-- 🌱 I’m currently learning ...Java with Dsa and System Design, Python, Web Development
+- 🌱 I’m currently learning ...Java with Dsa and System Design, Python, Frontend Development using React.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+My Email :- dibakarbera548@gmail.com
 -

 <!---